Cosmo-Tech/azure-digital-twin-injector-python/README.md

 6. Always check the queues in the Azure STorage Account linked to the DT Injector, to see if a poison queue has been created.
 If that is the case, the poison queue will contain all the messages that couldn’t successfully modify the ADT.

+# Technicalities

+* History-files container only hold the last file read.
+It's not an archive with all processed files.